cancerberoSgx/typescript-plugins-of-mine/README.md

  * [Project](https://github.com/cancerberoSgx/typescript-plugins-of-mine/tree/master/sample-ts-plugin1)
  * See it in Action: ![See it in Action: ](https://github.com/cancerberoSgx/typescript-plugins-of-mine/blob/master/typescript-plugin-extract-interface/doc-assets/extract-interface.gif?raw=true?p=.gif)

+## typescript-plugin-subclasses

+**WIP**

+ * user has to select (part of) the name of class of interface for refactor to be suggested
+ * prints the output at the end of current file with links to the exact position (ctrl-click will take you there)
+ * See it in action: [subclasses-of screencast WIP](https://github.com/cancerberoSgx/typescript-plugins-of-mine/blob/master/typescript-plugin-subclasses-of/doc-assets/screencast.gif?raw=true?p=.gif)

 ## typescript-plugin-print-ast

  * very simple way of inspecting the AST of the node where the cursor is